jaredpalmer/razzle/README.md

 }
 ```

 A word of advice: `razzle.config.js` is an escape hatch.
-However, since it's just JavaScript, you can and should publish your modify function to npm to make it reusable across your projects.
-For example, imagine you added some customizations and published it to npm as `my-razzle-modifictions`.
+However, since it's just JavaScript, you can and should publish your `modify` function to npm to make it reusable across your projects.
+For example, imagine you added some custom webpack loaders and published it as a package to npm as `my-razzle-modifictions`.
 You could then write your `razzle.config.js` like so:

 ```
 // razzle.config.js